jairathnishant/VideoGPT/README.md

-# YouTube GPT
+# Video GPT

-A full-stack application that integrates YouTube search functionality with an AI-powered backend API.
-This project enables users to search for YouTube videos through a chat-like interface and retrieve detailed video information.
+A full-stack application that integrates video search functionality with an AI-powered backend API.
+This project enables users to search for videos across multiple platforms through a chat-like interface and retrieve detailed video information.

 ## Project Structure